 • Sandy Bay-West End Special Marine Protection Zone, Honduras

-Just as in Phase I, the German Government through KfW, also supports this phase for a total amount of €5 million that will be invested in five priority coastal and marine protected areas within a five-year period.
+Just as in Phase I, the German Government through KfW, also supported this phase for a total amount of €5 million that was invested in five priority coastal and marine protected areas within a five-year period.

-This phase of the Project will also contribute to the consolidation of the coastal and marine protected areas, the protection of biological diversity and the sustainable use of its components, while increasing the economic well-being and improving the quality of life of the resident populations.
+This phase of the Project also contributed to the consolidation of the coastal and marine protected areas, the protection of biological diversity and the sustainable use of its components, while increasing the economic well-being and improving the quality of life of the resident populations.